The views expressed by the host on this program, now documented to be almost always right, 99.1% of the time.

 That would be Saudi Arabia.

-Bow down, infidel White House press corps.
+Bowed down, infidel White House Press Corps.

 Lower, lower, back, back, back into the hotel.

-I can hear the Saudi enforcer now, Robert Al-Gibbs perhaps, searching around online for the actual State Department communique.
+I can hear the Saudi enforcer now, Robert Al-Gibbs, perhaps, searching around online for the actual State Department communique.

 I found a report about it at Times website.